robertour/CulSim/README.md

 The code implements several extensions to the seminal work of [Axelrod 1997](http://jcr.sagepub.com/content/41/2/203.short).
 It includes mutation, a source of perturbation to the cultural traits as proposed by [Klemm et. al 2003](http://arxiv.org/abs/cond-mat/0205188), multilateral social influence, initial suggested by [Parisi et. al  2003](http://jcr.sagepub.com/content/47/2/163.refs?patientinform-links=yes&legid=spjcr;47/2/163) and [Centola et. al 2007](http://jcr.sagepub.com/content/51/6/905.short), and finally adapted by [Flache & Macy 2011](http://jcr.sagepub.com/content/early/2011/07/30/0022002711414371) who also introduce another source of noise: selection error.
 Finally, it also includes institutions as we proposed in [Ulloa et. al.](http://journals.plos.org/plosone/article?id=10.1371%2Fjournal.pone.0153334), including institutional process such as propaganda and democracy.

 Apart from that, now it includes catastrophic (or no so catastrophic) events that affects the simulation in execution times.
-These events simulates catastrophic events such as genocide, invasion, attacks to institutions content and structure, and loss of faith in institutions (apostasy), but also not necessarily catastrophic events such as change of noise, democracy or institutional influence rates.
+These events simulates catastrophic events such as wars, pests, invasions, attacks to institutions content and structure, and loss of faith in institutions (apostasy), but also not necessarily catastrophic events such as change of noise, democracy or institutional influence rates.

 How to use it?